tmcgrath/cassandra-ingest/README.md

-# Cassandra Ingest from Relational Databases
+## Cassandra Ingest from Relational Databases with StreamSets

 How do you ingest from an existing relational database (RDBMS) to Cassandra?
 Or, how about ingesting from existing RDBMS based app to a Kerberized DataStax cluster?